Maxis Communications: Majority stakeholders

-Maxis Communications is controlled by Malaysian tycoon Ananda Krishnan.
+Maxis is controlled by Malaysian tycoon Ananda Krishnan.
 Its shares are listed on Bursa Malaysia, forming part of the KLCI index (comprising the top 30 companies by market capitalisation).

-It is 62% owned by BGSM Equity Sdn.
-Bhd., which is co-owned by Usaha Tegas, a private company controlled by Krishnan (35%); Harapan Nusantara, a "discretionary trust for Bumiputera object(ives)" (30%); and Saudi Telecom Company (25%).
+It is 62% owned by BGSM Equity Holding Sdn.
+Bhd., which is co-owned by Usaha Tegas Sdn.
+Bhd., a private company controlled by Ananda Krishnan (62%); Harapan Nusantara Sdn.
+Bhd., a "discretionary trust for Bumiputera object(ives)" (62%); and stc Malaysia Holding Ltd. (a part of Saudi Telecom Company) (62%).